John Bixby, Ph.D.

 Rigor and Reproducibility

 For some time, we have been concerned about rigor and reproducibility in SCI research.
 In 2012, we organized “Growth Cones and Axon Regeneration: Entering the Age of Informatics”, a meeting supported by the NICHD/NINDS U.S.-JAPAN Brain Research Cooperative Program.
 At that meeting the participants began work on “Minimum Information About a Spinal Cord Injury Experiment”, a reporting standard for the SCI field (Lemmon et al, 2014, J. Neurotrauma, 31:1354).
 Together with Dr. Ubbo Visser, we subsequently developed an ontology and knowledgebase for the SCI domain (Callahan et al, 2016, Database (Oxford), Apr 7, pii: baw040; Lemmon et al, 2014, Neural Regeneration Research 9: 6).
-We have helped organize other workshops and meetings on this issue (Fouad et al, 2020, J Neurotrauma, 37: 831; Callahan et al, 2017, Exp Neurol, 295:135) and currently serve on the Executive Board of the Open Data Commons for Spinal Cord Injury (odc-sci.org).
+We have helped organize other workshops and meetings on this issue (Fouad et al, 2020, J Neurotrauma, 37: 831; Callahan et al, 2017, Exp Neurol, 295:135), served on the Executive Board (now on the Community Board) of the Open Data Commons for Spinal Cord Injury (odc-sci.org), and are part of the “Pan-Neurotrauma Data Commons” which will unify the ODC-SCI with the ODC-TBI, funded by a U24 grant from NINDS.

 Visit Dr. Bixby’s Publication Listing